trutzig89182/twarc_jsonl-to-txt/README.md

 # twarc_jsonl-to-txt

-Simple script that writes tweets from jsonl files into a simple txt file for easy text analysis.
+Simple Python-script that writes tweets from jsonl files into a simple txt file for easy text analysis.

 Result: